wp-plugins/13-moon-synchronometer/readme.txt

 == Translation credits ==

-* Currently in English only, but time will tell.
+* Juryt Abma 243 - Dutch
+* Araygua Simran pal Kaur 224 - Spanish
+* Anka TonyRay 139 - English

+== About the Series ==
+* There are three plugins that synchronize with each day and decoding.
+This plugin is the third of a series developed to expand the use of Natural Time.
+* If you like this plugin, you might also like the [__13-Moon Synchronometer__](http://wordpress.org/plugins/13-moon-synchronometer/) and the [__Cosmic History Quotes__](http://wordpress.org/plugins/cosmic-history-quotes/).
+Each one synchronizes with the other.

-= Help Keep My Plugins Free =
+= Help Keep Our Plugins Free =

-If you find this plugin useful, please consider [__making a small donation__](http://anthonyfogleman.com/blog/donations/) to help contribute to my time invested and to further development of this and other interesting plugins and support the development of Natural Time tools to help us connect with each other in peaceful ways.
-Thanks for your kind support! - [__Anthony Fogleman__](http://profiles.wordpress.org/tonyray/)
+If you find this plugin useful, please [__make a donation__](http://anthonyfogleman.com/blog/donations/) to help contribute to further development of this and other interesting plugins for development of Natural Time and connections in peaceful ways.
+Thanks! - [__Anthony Fogleman__](http://profiles.wordpress.org/tonyray/)

-I send my blessing to you and our relations with:

-Aho mitakeoasin, in lakech, ahau!
+Blessing to you and all our relations with...
+Aho mitakeoasin, in lak'ech, ahau!

 == Installation ==

 = Automatic Method =

 1. You're reading this, so click the 'install now' link above
-2. Activate the plugin `(in Plugins menu)`
+1. Activate the plugin `(in Plugins menu)`

 = Manual Method =

 1. Download the zip file from wordpress
-2. Go to Plugins, new, upload the zip file.
+1. Go to Plugins, new, upload the zip file.
 It will create a directory: `13-moon-synchronometer`
-3. Activate the plugin `(in Plugins menu)`
+1. Activate the plugin `(in Plugins menu)`

 = Once installed, how to make it work: =

 1. Got to Widgets, and put a 13-Moon Calendar widget into a sidebar
-2. Optional: insert shortcode `[thirteen-moon-calendar]` into a post or page
+1. Optional: insert shortcode `[thirteen-moon-calendar]` into a post or page
-3. Settings are at `Dashboard -> Settings -> 13-Moon Settings`
+1. Settings are at `Dashboard -> Settings -> 13-Moon Settings`

 == Frequently Asked Questions ==

-1. What is the meaning of life?
+* What is the meaning of life?

-The purpose is for your good, and your trust will grow to include peace on earth.
+* The purpose is for your good, and your trust will grow to include peace on earth.

-* Perhaps future questions will be on the topic of the plugin

 == Screenshots ==

 1. Sidebar view